 However, he soon realized that some of the beehives produced more jelly than others.
 Wanting to maximize efficiency and determine why this was happening, Memišević dove into the science of bees.
 He turned to his longtime mentor and friend, Suvad Lelo, who first sparked Memišević’s curiosity in biology as a child.
 Lelo suggested taking samples from each hive and analyzing them.

 However, science requires repetition, which Memišević wasn’t keen on performing.
 “Because I’m a programmer…I don’t like repetitive work,” he laughed.
 “I realized, ‘okay, I can make a small software to do this much easier and faster.’”
 With this thought in mind in 2014, he took to his computer and began developing a program that analyzes close-up images of bee wings, measures the cubital index of each wing and then generates a graph to show the cubital index distribution of all samples.
-According to Memišević, his product is faster and less labor intensive than anything currently on the market, and when sold, would include the hand-held camera to capture bee wing images.
+According to Memišević, his product is faster and less labor intensive than anything currently on the market.
+Additionally, when sold, it would include a hand-held camera to capture bee wing images.
 Although an ongoing development, Memišević is excited to spread this software with beekeepers all over the world.

 This isn’t Memišević’s only project combining programming and bees though.
 Since 2014, he has also been building a nectar flow project called Medobar, which has uses for both honey lovers and beekeepers.

 On the beekeeper end, Memišević developed electronic units that measure beehive weight and surrounding temperature and humidity at various points throughout the day.
 By placing these underneath 100 beehives around Bosnia and Herzegovina, Memišević receives real-time indication of when and where there is enough nectar for bees to make honey.
-He explained, “This is connected with vegetation…if you have some plants that produce nectar [only] in April, [the bees’ honey production] will be finished in April.
+He explained, “This is connected with vegetation…If you have some plants that produce nectar [only] in April, [the bees’ honey production] will be finished in April.
 You need another plant to give nectar so bees can collect it [during other months].”

 Memišević personally believes that the biggest factor of the honeybee decline is agriculture techniques.
 “When you travel in the U.S., you will see huge land with one plant [type].
 For bees, it is not a good environment.
 From that plant [type], they will have food for just 30 days.
 For the rest of the period, they don’t have any [food].”
 Other factors he thinks are causing this honeybee downfall are pesticides, Varroa mites and antibiotic usage in bees.

 In April, Memišević traveled to Bahrain to attend the 2019 GIST Tech-I final pitch competition as an alumnus.
-There, he gave this year’s finalists key advice.
-“Don’t worry, because the competition is just the beginning of [your] success.”
+There, he gave this year’s finalists key advice: “Don’t worry, because the competition is just the beginning of [your] success.”